pamruta/Style-Transfer/README.md

 	Output-Visualization.ipynb: Creates visualization of style transfer output in grid format, using MatPlotLib and PyPlot

+	Note: some of the notebooks may be too large in size to open in browser..

 Directory /styles contains sample style files

 Directory /sample-images contains few sample images to test style-transfer